arnjblancer/AutoReproduce/README.md

 ![main](autorp.png)

 ## AutoReproduce
-We are currently organizing the code.
+We are currently organizing the code and adding more content form automation.
+The current code is just a demo.
 ### Quick Start
 ```
 export OPENAI_API_KEY="<OPENAI_API_KEY>"